Sustainability / Environmental sustainability

 Our carbon footprint

 Sustera is a service provider, so our carbon footprint consists mainly of energy consumption in our offices and travel.
-In 2022, our total footprint in Finland was 600 tCO2e, and emissions per employee decreased by 18% from the previous year.
-In Sweden, the carbon footprint was 207 tCO2e.
+In 2024, our carbon footprint was 6,585 tCO2e, 12,3% less than in 2023.
+A total of 76% of our emissions originate from operations in Finland.
 Sweden’s significantly lower footprint is due to lower emissions from electricity generation.

 Our carbon handprint

-Through our new Geolo solution, we supplied our customers with a total of 338 tCO2e of renewable energy in 2022, and EcoReal’s energy renovations reduced our customers’ emissions by up to 66,700 tCO2e in 2022.
+Through our Geolo solution, we supplied our customers with a total of 3,905 tCO2e of renewable energy in 2024, and energy renovations reduced our customers’ emissions by up to 5,029 tCO2e.

-Based on the indicators, our carbon handprint was more than 76 000 tCO2e.
-This means that our positive climate impact is 94 times larger than our carbon footprint.
+In 2024, our positive carbon handprint was more than 10 times larger than our carbon footprint.

 EU taxonomy